propublica/sunlight-congress/legislators.md

 The YouTube *username or channel* for a member's official legislative account.
 This field does not contain the handles of campaign accounts.
 A few legislators use YouTube "channels" instead of regular accounts.
 These channels will be of the form `channel/[id]`.

 **facebook_id**
 The Facebook *username or ID* for a member's official legislative Facebook presence.
 ID numbers and usernames can be used interchangeably in Facebook's URLs and APIs.
-The referenced account may be either a Facebook Page or a user account.
+The referenced account may be either a Facebook page or a user account.

 All social media account values can be turned into URLs by preceding them with the domain name of the service in question: